It's easy to make these vegetarian meatball subs at home using storebought or homemade meatballs! They are perfect for family dinners or game days.

 - ¼ teaspoon salt

-- 24 ounce jar traditional pasta sauce
+- 24 ounce jar marinara sauce or pastas sauce of choice

 - ½ cup shredded mozzarella